WhitakerLab/ReproducibleResearch/README.md

 See our [guidelines](https://github.com/KirstieJane/ReproducibleResearch/blob/master/CONTRIBUTING.md) for how to contribute to the project.

+A good place to start is to build the [Jargon Buster](https://github.com/KirstieJane/ReproducibleResearch/blob/master/Glossary.md) glossary.
+Pick a word you remember learning (preferably related to Reproducible Research but not necessarily), define it and submit a pull request so everyone else can learn with you!

 ## Code of conduct

 Everyone is welcome to join this project, particularly people who have not used GitHub before and are feeling unsure of how to begin!